zrcxvs/nexus-cli/README.md

 2. Prompt you to accept the Terms of Use.
 3. Start the CLI in interactive mode.

-The exact installation script is viewable [here](./public/install.sh).
+The template installation script is viewable [here](./public/install.sh.template).

 #### Non-Interactive Installation